Courtland9777/key-repeat-tuner/ReadMe.md

 ## FAQ

 - **Does it support multiple processes?**
-  Yes � if *any* watched process is active, FastMode remains on.
+  Yes, if *any* watched process is active, FastMode remains on.

 - **Does it require .NET to be installed?**
-  No � the runtime is bundled (self-contained .NET 8 build).
+  No, the runtime is bundled (self-contained .NET 8 build).

-- **Is it safe?**
-  Absolutely.
-Admin privileges are used only to update registry values under your user profile.

 ---

 ## Made for Gamers

-Inspired by the hassle of manual tweaks before ladder matches and Pig's Bronze to GM videos.
+Inspired by the hassle of manual tweaks before gaming and Pig's Bronze to GM video series, pigstarcraft.com.
-Whether you�re climbing to GM or just laddering for fun, this utility makes sure your keyboard is tuned for peak responsiveness every time.
+Whether you're climbing to GM or just laddering for fun, this utility makes sure your keyboard is tuned for peak responsiveness every time.

 ---